aep-dev/aep.dev/aep/general/0155/aep.md

 It is sometimes useful for an API to have a unique, customer-provided identifier for particular requests.
-This can be useful for several purposes, such as de-duplicating requests from parallel processes, ensuring the safety of retries, or auditing.
+This can be useful for several purposes, such as:

+- De-duplicating requests from parallel processes
+- Ensuring the safety of retries
+- Auditing

 The purpose of idempotency keys is to provide idempotency guarantees: allowing the same request to be issued more than once without subsequent calls having